-RANDOLPH, MA (WHDH) - Two women are facing charges after police say they assaulted two children and threatened to commit murder during a voodoo ritual inside a home in East Bridgewater.
+RANDOLPH, MASS.
+(WHDH) - Two women are facing charges after police say they assaulted two children and threatened to commit murder during a voodoo ritual inside a home in East Bridgewater.

 Peggy Labossiere, 51, and her sister, 40-year-old Rachel Hilaire, were arrested when Randolph police called East Bridgewater police to request a well-being check at a home in the town.